PRIYA300705/GenAi_Chatbot/README.md

-#  GenAI_Project: Chatbot Assistant using Generative AI
+#  GenAI_Project: Context-Aware Chatbot Using GPT-2

 This mini project has been developed as part of the **Generative AI (GenAI)** course, focusing on building an intelligent chatbot using a pre-trained **GPT-2** model.